Eurasian wolf: Myths

-The majority of pre-Christian wolf-related traditions in Eurasia were rooted in Hittite mythology, with wolves featuring prominently in Indo-European cultures, sometimes as deity figures.
+The majority of pre-Christian wolf-related traditions in Eurasia were rooted in Hittite mythology with wolves featuring prominently in Indo-European cultures, sometimes as deity figures.
 The wolf was held in high esteem by the Dacians, whose name was derived from the Gaulish Daoi, meaning "wolf people".
-The wolf was viewed as the lord of all animals, and as the only effective power against evil.
-Also, the ancient Greeks associated wolves with their own sun god Apollo.
+The wolf was viewed as the lord of all animals and as the only effective power against evil.
+The ancient Greeks associated wolves with their plague-and-healing god Apollo.

-Less flattering portrayals occurred in Norse mythology, where the wolf Fenrir kills Odin during Ragnarok.
-Nevertheless, wolves were admired for their ferocity, and Germanic warriors often had the wolf as their totem, a trait later exported to other European cultures.
-In Lithuanian mythology, an iron wolf appears before Grand Duke Gediminas, instructing him to build the city of Vilnius.
-Tengrism places high importance on the wolf, as when howling, it is thought to be praying to Tengri, thus making it the only creature other than man to worship a deity.
+Less flattering portrayals occurred in Norse mythology where the wolf Fenrir kills Odin during Ragnarok.
+Nevertheless, wolves were admired for their ferocity and Germanic warriors often had the wolf as their totem, a trait later exported to other European cultures.
+In Lithuanian mythology, an iron wolf appears before Grand Duke Gediminas instructing him to build the city of Vilnius.
+Tengrism places high importance on the wolf as when howling, it is thought to be praying to Tengri thus making it the only creature other than man to worship a deity.